aosabook/500lines/template-engine/chapter.md

 the page, and a dynamic *context* that provides the dynamic data to plug into the template.
 The template engine combines the template and the context to produce a complete string of HTML.
 The job of a template engine is to interpret the template, replacing the dynamic pieces with real data.
-This chapter describes the implementation of a simple template engine.

 By the way, there's often nothing particular about HTML in a template engine, it could be used to produce any textual result.
 For example, they are also